 The brand DEWALT is popular among professionals and homeowners alike.
 The DEWALT DCCS620P1 is a cordless, battery operated small chainsaw that is powered by a high performance and modern brushless motor.

-Compact and lightweight, certainly a chainsaw that requires moderate effort to operate.
+Compact and lightweight, certainly a small battery powered chainsaw that requires moderate effort to operate.
 We have reviewed its big brother, the DEWALT DCCS670X1 in our cordless chainsaw roundup review, and what can we say, it was a real beast!

-Not this 12-inch small chainsaw though.
-Weighting only 8.8 lbs including the battery, it can be handled easily, although need some practice for beginners.
+Not this 12-inch chainsaw though.
+Weighting only 8.8 lbs including the battery, this compact chainsaw can be handled easily, although need some practice for beginners.

 Its battery is part of the DEWALT 20V MAX system that includes over 100 power tools.